 - L, who, once he gets his hands on the Death Note, barely lasts longer than canon!Light before he starts going off the deep end and killing criminals from his own personal files.
 His half of the Kira story did not help at all — if anything, it made things worse.
 His half ends in his death, and L is so desperate to subvert his fate that he is willing to become Kira himself to do so.
 Of course, since L believes he is justice, he refuses to acknowledge the truth of what he is doing.

 - Anakin Skywalker being The Corruptible drives the overarching plot of the Star Wars series.

-- Cypher in The Matrix is too cynical to believe the war against the Machines can be won, and turns out to prefer the Matrix to the real world, such that he eventually betrays the Resistance to the Agents in exchange for permanent reinsertion into the Matrix.
+- The Matrix has Cypher, who is too cynical to believe that humanity has any chance of winning the war against the Machines, and turns out to prefer the Matrix to the real world, such that he eventually makes a deal with the Agents to betray the Resistance and hand over Morpheus to them in exchange for being permanently reinserted into the Matrix.

 - Farva in Super Troopers.

 - The World of Kanako: The narrator is basically a good, benevolent, harmless person who wants to be like Ogata and his friend Kanako wants to help him with this.
 He fails to see that Kanako has other plans and after some manipulation and drugs/alcohol, he finds himself capable of torturing another girl and finally wanting to kill Kanako, but he can't do it and is killed himself.

 - Dillon in Power Rangers RPM due to being a part machine hybrid with Big Bad Venjix's technology inside him.
 The threat of being taken over completely was a major theme of the series.
 Of course, given what kind of show it is, there was little doubt that The Power of Friendship and The Power of Love would win out.